galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 > <comment-title>Transcriptome-reconstruction approaches</comment-title>
 >
->  The different methods for estimating transcript/isoform abundance can be classified depending on two main requierements: reference sequence and alignment. reference-guided transcriptome assembly strategy requires to aligning sequencing reads to a reference genome first, and then assembling overlapping alignments into transcripts.
-In contrast, *de novo* transcriptome assembly methods directly reconstructs overlapping reads into transcripts by utilizing the redundancy of sequencing reads themselves ({% cite Lu2013 %}).
+>  The different methods for estimating transcript/isoform abundance can be classified depending on two main requirements: reference sequence and alignment. reference-guided transcriptome assembly strategy requires to aligning sequencing reads to a reference genome first, and then assembling overlapping alignments into transcripts.
+In contrast, *de novo* transcriptome assembly methods directly reconstructs overlapping reads into transcripts by utilising the redundancy of sequencing reads themselves ({% cite Lu2013 %}).
 >
 {: .comment}